 UPDATE 5/11/2022 3:01 PM ET: Well, it’s finally official.
 Google shares a first look at the upcoming Pixel Watch.
-The watch will release alongside the Pixel 7 later this year, roughly sometime in the fall.
-And we’ll likely learn a lot more about the upcoming wearable in the coming months.
+The watch will release alongside the Pixel 7 later this year, with Google holding a release event on October 6.
 The original post follows below.

 Google has been working on its own smartwatch for years.
 When the tech giant bought Fitbit, we expected an imminent release, but all we got was yet another Fitbit.
 So, what’s happened to the fabled Pixel Watch?

 Google makes the software that runs on every Android smartwatch.
 That said, it still hasn’t made its own hardware for one, preferring to have partnerships with other companies.
 Is this year the year that changes?

 Below is a rundown of all the rumors about the Pixel Watch that we could find.